-Ekitaguriro is traditional fascinating dance of Banyankole and Bakiga characterized by energetic stamping and tangling rhythms using the feet and aerial arm movements that depicts their relationship with their beautiful long horned cattle.
+Ekitaguriro is a traditional fascinating dance of Banyankole and Bakiga characterized by energetic stamping and tangling rhythms using the feet and aerial arm movements that depicts their relationship with their beautiful long-horned cattle.

 Eshabwe: A traditional Banyankole dish comprising of ghee, skimmed from milk.
 This is usually eaten with Akaro.
 It’s a meal one would certainly get acquainted with on a visit to the western parts of Uganda.
 Others include; Firinda and Akaro which is millet flour mixed with cassava and then mingled.

 There are so many cultural and historical sites that you would not love to miss in this region including; Kitagata hot springs, Sempaya hot springs, Karambi Royal Tombs, Igongo Cultural Center in Mbarara, Great Lakes Museum in Kabale, Amabere Caves, Mparo Tombs, and Bigobya Mugyenyi among others.